AspenWireless/AspenWireless.github.io/Writerside/topics/Installation.md

     <img src="server-port.png" alt="Server port config" border-effect="line"/>
 </procedure>

-<tip>Note: you will need to restart the ISP Nexus service for this to take effect.</tip>
+<tip>Note: You will need to restart the ISP Nexus service for this to take effect.</tip>

 ## Verifying Installation